Pure sine wave. The simplest waveform with no harmonics.

 Sub Oscillator

 A secondary oscillator tuned octaves below the main oscillator.
-Works with all basic oscillators (sine, tri, saw, zaw, pulse, pulze) and spread mode.
+Works with all basic oscillators (sine, tri, saw, zaw, pulse, pulze), pluck, and spread mode.

 Mix level of the sub oscillator.
 At 0 the sub is silent, at 1 it matches the main oscillator volume.